-Ref Strategic Issue Impact Areas affected Evidence Where & when issue discussed Resolution / Mitigation Monitoring Actions / Response Resulting Positive outcome 6d Physical infrastructure Transport Need to link to par ease A59 congestion Borough Leeds City NY sub-region Leeds - Harrogate - York Rail Line Improvements, Outline Transport Business Case states 'Increasing the capacity of the line will offer opportunity for rail services to accommodate an increased number of passengers with associated revenue, with the service capacity increase able to support economic development along [the] rail line corridor.'
-Harrogate Line Rail Officers Group Meetings throughout 2012 and 2013 (Meeting notes available) o published Conditional Outputs for improved services on the line.
-Improved Rail services between York, Harrogate and Leeds - 15 minute frequency Leeds - Knaresborough services to be introduced in December 2017 timetable Completion of measures recommended in Leeds - Harrogate - York Rail Line Improvements, Outline Transport Business Case ● The adopted Harrogate Core Strategy includes significant improvement to rail services between Harrogate, Knaresborough and York In its vision ● City of York Local Plan contains a policy relating to the pursuit, in the long- term, of the introduction of tram/train technology or other technology applications on appropriate rail routes and new rail stations/halts for heavy or light rail services Agreement between City of York Council, Harrogate Borough Council and NYCC for improved Rail services between York, Harrogate and Leeds.
-NYCC intention to fund sections of double-tracking York- Harrogate- Leeds line 7a Physical infrastructure Waste and Minerals Sustainable Waste Management North Yorkshire and York Sub- Region York North Yorkshire North Yorkshire North Moors Let's talk Rubbish, Headline Strategy, A municipal Waste Management Strategy for the City of York and North Yorkshire 2006 - 2026 and the City of York's Waste Management Strategy 2002 - 2020 highlight the importance of developing waste management schemes and services which will enable York to meet local, sub-regional and national recovery and recycling targets.
-At a sub-regional level: Develop facilities to manage residual municipal waste Safeguard existing facilities Identify suitable alternative facilities for municipal waste and other waste streams Waste recycling disposal tonnage Minerals and Waste Joint Plan (produced by CYC, NYCC and NYMNP) - currently at consultation on Proposed Changes (due to end 6 September 2017) Anticipated to reach adoption by March 2018 7b Physical infrastructure Waste and Minerals Mineral Extraction ● North Yorkshire and York Sub- Region ○ York ○ North Yorkshire ○ North York Moors Local Aggregate Assessment for the North Yorkshire Sub- Region (2013) indicates there are no existing working sand and gravel sites or reserves (with planning permission) in York As Above Avoid sterilisation of potential future sources Minerals and Waste Joint Plan (ee above)will set out mineral safeguarding areas and policies to avoid sterilisation of such resources As Above
+Ref Strategic Issue Impact Areas affected Evidence Where & when issue discussed Resolution / Mitigation Monitoring Actions / Response Resulting Positive outcome 6d Physical infrastructure Transport Need to link to par ease A59 congestic Connectivity between York, Harrogate and Leeds Connectivity across wider NY Sub-Region including Selby, Ryedale, Hambleton, Harrogate, Scarborough etc king etc at stations on Borough • Leeds City • NY sub-region Leeds - Harrogate - York Rail Line Improvements, Outline Transport Business Case states 'Increasing the capacity of the line will offer opportunity for rail services to accommodate an increased number of passengers with associated revenue, with the service capacity increase able to support economic development along [the] rail line corridor.'
+Outputs for improved Improved Rail services between York, Harrogate and Leeds - 15 minute frequency Leeds - Knaresborough services to be introduced in December 2017 timetable Completion of measures recommended in Leeds - Harrogate - York Rail Line Improvements, Outline Transport Business Case The adopted Harrogate Core Strategy includes significant improvement to rail services between Harrogate, Knaresborough and York In its vision City of York Local Plan contains a policy relating to the pursuit, in the long- term, of the introduction of tram/train technology or other technology or other technology applications on appropriate rail routes and new rail stations/halts for heavy or light rail services Agreement between City of York Council, Harrogate Borough Council and NYCC for improved Rail services between York, Harrogate and Leeds.
+NYCC intention to fund sections of double-tracking York- Harrogate- Leeds line 7а Physical infrastructure Waste and Minerals Sustainable Waste Management North Yorkshire and York Sub- Region York North Yorkshire North York Moors Let's talk Rubbish, Headline Strategy, A municipal Waste Management Strategy for the City of York and North Yorkshire 2006 - 2026 and the City of York's Waste Management Strategy 2002 - 2020 highlight the importance of developing waste management schemes and services which will enable York to meet local, sub-regional and national recovery and recycling targets.
+At a sub-regional level: Develop facilities to manage residual municipal waste Safeguard existing facilities Identify suitable alternative facilities for municipal waste and other waste streams • Minerals and Waste Joint Plan (produced by CYC, NYCC and NYMNP) - currently at consultation on Proposed Changes (due to end 6 September 2017) Anticipated to reach adoption by March 2018 7b Physical infrastructure Waste and Minerals Mineral Extraction North Yorkshire and York Sub- Region York North North Yorkshire North York Moors Local Aggregate Assessment for the North Yorkshire Sub- Region (2013) indicates there are no existing working sand and gravel sites or reserves (with planning permission) in York As Above Avoid sterilisation of potential future sources Planning Permissions granted for purposes other than minerals extraction that could sterilise potential future sources of sand and gravel Minerals and Waste Joint Plan (ee above)will set out mineral safeguarding areas and policies to avoid sterilisation of such resources As Above